Support Opportunities for Humanities Scholars

 Humane Studies Fellowship, offered by the Institute for Humane Studies, George Mason University

-Huntington Library Fellowship
+Huntington Library Fellowships

 The Huntington's Library is an independent research center for the humanities that welcomes advanced researchers from all over the world.
+The Huntington Library awards over 150 research fellowships annually.

 National Endowment for the Humanities (NEH)